ISA-tools/isa-api/docs/creation.rst

 ..
 Important:: As a pre-requisite to using ISA model classes, please make sure you have read and understood the :doc:`ISA Abstract Model </isamodel>` that the ISA formats are based on.

+If you have any question about the ISA-API, get in touch with us via our `mailing list <isatools@googlegroups.com>`_ .

+Report feature requests, enhancement requests or bugs via our `issue tracker <https://github.com/ISA-tools/isa-api/issues>`_ .

 Getting started
 ---------------